wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 Downtime fulfills two purposes in the game:

 * First, it’s a break for the players.
-During the action of the score, the PCs are always under threat, charging from obstacle to obstacle in a high-energy sequence.
+During the action of the score, the PC 們are always under threat, charging from obstacle to obstacle in a high-energy sequence.
 Downtime gives them a reprieve so they can catch their breath and relax a bit—focus on lower-energy, quieter elements of the game, as well as explore personal aspects of their characters.
 * Second, the shift into a new phase of the game signals a shift in which mechanics are needed.
 There are special rules that are only used during the downtime phase, so they’re kept “out of the way” during the other parts of play.
 When we shift into downtime, we take out a different toolbox and resolve downtime on its own terms, then shift back into the more action-focused phases of the game afterwards.

 Downtime is divided into four parts, which are resolved in order: